-The MBA programs at ASU includes full-time, part-time, executive and online MBA programs.
+The MBA programs at ASU include full-time, part-time, executive, and online MBA programs.
 These programs will allow students to customize and specialize their education with a multitude of electives and certifications.
-ASU students will have access to the school’s Graduate Career Center, which will helps students to find the career that suits their personality, wants and goals in life.
-With coaching sessions, workshops, online resources and career fairs and the large network of alumni, ASU students will be able to receive a large amount of assistance in career finding.
+ASU students will have access to the school’s Graduate Career Center, which will help students to find a career that suits their personality, wants, and goals in life.
+With coaching sessions, workshops, online resources, and career fairs and the large network of alumni, ASU students will be able to receive a large amount of assistance in career finding.

 - Tuition (Out-of-state): $42,086